Drug-resistant epilepsy: Neuroimaging

-Single-Photon Emission Computerized Tomography (SPECT scan) is another radiotracer based imaging technique that uses an oxygen radio-isotope to assess blood flow in the brain.
+Single-photon emission computed tomography (SPECT) is another radiotracer based imaging technique that uses an oxygen radio-isotope to assess blood flow in the brain.
 This imaging is performed during inpatient video EEG monitoring in which the tracer is injected into the patient's bloodstream as soon as a seizure starts.
 Areas of the brain associated with seizure onset will have increased blood flow, hence increased uptake of the tracer if injected at an appropriate time.
 Imaging is performed after seizure activity is over to assess areas showing a significant increase in blood flow at seizure onset.
 A major limitation with this technique is the logistics required when injecting the radiotracer and quality of the images produced.

 Magnetoencephalography (MEG): A newer non-invasive imaging technique that measures the magnetic field associated with neuronal firing in the brain.
 While each individual neuron's magnetic field is undetectable, when neurons are firing concurrently, such as during a seizure, the magnetic field generated is detected via MEG.
 This data provides real-time brain mapping and has proven to be extremely effective in pre-surgical planning and localization of epilepsy.
 MEG is particularly useful in detecting more superficial abnormalities and is more sensitive than other imaging modalities.